Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia Southern Stats and Trends

-- When Georgia Southern picks up over 424.8 yards, the team is 2-1 against the spread and 2-2 overall.
+- Georgia Southern is 2-1 against the spread and 2-2 overall when the team amasses over 424.8 yards.

-- The Eagles have turned the ball over 13 times this season, two more turnovers than the Bobcats have forced (11).
+- This year the Eagles have turned the ball over 13 times, two more than the Bobcats' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.